MaxxusX/OptiBlox/README.md

 <details>
 <summary>GUI Hiding</summary>
 Set this to the ID of a group you're in.
-Here are the following keyboard shortcuts it provides for toggling the visibility of GUI elements.
+Here are the following keyboard shortcuts it provides for toggling the visibility of GUI elements.<br>

 | Key combination |	Action |
 | --------------- | ------ |